-Entain plc has indicated its intention to continue to make available such funds as are needed by the company, until at least 30 September 2023 and for the foreseeable future.
+Entain plc has indicated its intention not to seek repayment of the amounts currently due to the group, which at 31 December 2021 amounted to £180,315,000 and to continue to make available such funds as are needed by the company, until at least 31 December 2022 and for the foreseeable future.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.